Oklahoma City Police Department: Scandals

 On November 15, 2017, Sgt.
 Keith Sweeney responded to a call with an emotionally disturbed person, Dustin Pigeon, who was threatening to light himself on fire.
 Pigeon was holding a bottle of lighter fluid and a lighter.
 Sweeney, who was the third officer to arrive at the call, has been criticized for escalating the interaction, which eventually resulted in Sweeney shooting and killing Pigeon.
 After reviewing the incident, Oklahoma County District Attorney David Prater filed 2nd Degree Murder charges against Sweeney.
 In an August 2018 preliminary hearing, Oklahoma County Special Judge Kathryn Savage found enough evidence to bind Sweeney for trial.
+Sweeney was subsequently convicted and sentenced to ten years in state prison.

-In mid-2019 the Oklahoma State Bureau of Investigation reported that the department had more than 1,500 untested rape kits in storage.
+As part of a statewide effort to identify over 7,000 untested sexual assault evidence kits, in mid-2019 the Oklahoma State Bureau of Investigation reported that the department had more than 1,500 untested rape kits in storage.
+In 2018, prior to the state's report, the police department had adopted a policy that every kit be screened by the police department's DNA laboratory and by September 2021 the city's backlog was eliminated.

+In March 2023 a police captain was pulled over for drunk driving off-duty and in the process repeatedly asked the officer to turn off his body camera.
+The officer refused and arrested the police captain, who was suspended from his position during an investigation and is no longer employed by the city.

 Training

 Police Academy

 Applicants who are accepted into OCPD Police Academy begin their employment as a "Police Recruit" at the OCPD Training Center at 800 North Portland Avenue.
 The OKCPD police academy lasts 28 weeks and is mostly a non-residential academy.
 Recruits are paid employees while attending the academy.